 This Claims guide provides information about making an insurance claim.

-For specific information about insurance cover, including eligibility and the terms and conditions that apply, you should refer to the applicable Insurance guide (Super Savings, Super Savings - Business or Super Savings - Corporate).
-Contact us if you're not sure which would apply in your situation.
+For specific information about insurance cover, including eligibility and the terms and conditions that apply, you should refer to the Super Savings Insurance guide.
+For a copy of the guide, contact us on 13 11 84.

 General advice disclaimer